-While at it, it is important to ensure you work with the concerned authorities that include local councils, regional waste authorities, landfill operator or waste recycling contractors.
+While at it, it is important to ensure you work with the concerned authorities that include local councils, regional waste authorities, landfill operators or waste recycling contractors.
 Some of the construction materials that may be recycled include steel, aluminum, gypsum plasterboard, timber, concrete, glass, carpet, plastics as well as bricks and tiles.

-It is important to put in place waste minimization strategies that have been agreed upon by both the parties.
+It is important to put in place waste minimization strategies that have been agreed upon by both parties.
 A team approach is highly effective in reducing waste.

-Erich Lawson is passionate about saving environment by effective recycling.
-He has written a wide array of articles on how modern recycling equipments can be used by industries to reduce monthly garbage bills and increase recycling revenue.
-You can learn more about environment savings techniques by visiting Northern California Compactors, Inc blog
+Erich Lawson is passionate about saving the environment by effective recycling.
+He has written a wide array of articles on how modern recycling equipment can be used by industries to reduce monthly garbage bills and increase recycling revenue.
+You can learn more about environment savings techniques by visiting Northern California Compactors, Inc blog.